A Generalized Approach to Power Analysis for Local Average Treatment Effects: Power in the LATE Context

 A second existing option is a scaled ATE power analysis, which is a commonly used approach in which the results of a standard ATE power analysis are scaled by an appropriate function of the compliance rate.
 Using this approach, \cite{dufloetal2007} present a formula for computing minimum detectable effects in the presence of noncompliance based on a simple scaling of the standard ATE formula, the result of which follows from the ATE estimator variance being divided by the compliance rate squared.
 The rationale behind this process is based on the fact that the Wald IV estimator is simply the ratio of the ITT to the compliance rate.
-However, the scaled ATE power analysis treats the compliance rate as a fixed value when, as already explained above, the compliance rate must be estimated and is generally correlated with the ITT.
-The resulting problem with this approach, which \citeauthor{dufloetal2007} do not make explicit but has been shown elsewhere \citep{baiocchietal2014}, is that a number of strong and unrealistic assumptions are required for this scaling of the standard ATE power analysis to yield the (approximately) correct results for the Wald IV estimator.
-Specifically, it must be the case that (a) the never-takers have the same mean outcome value as the untreated compliers, (b) the always-takers have the same mean outcome value as the treated compliers, and (c) all groups have the same outcome variance.
-If any of those assumptions are violated, the true power of the Wald IV estimator can diverge dramatically from the power implied by this scaled ATE power analysis.
+However, the scaled ATE power analysis treats the compliance rate as a known value when, as already explained above, the compliance rate must be estimated and that estimate is generally correlated with the ITT estimate.
+The resulting problem with this approach, which \citeauthor{dufloetal2007} do not make explicit but has been shown elsewhere \citep{baiocchietal2014}, is that a number of strong and unrealistic assumptions are required for this scaling of the standard ATE power analysis to yield the (approximately) correct power for tests using the Wald IV estimator.
+Specifically, it must be the case that (a) the never-takers have the same mean outcome value as the untreated compliers, (b) the always-takers have the same mean outcome value as the treated compliers, and (c) all groups have the same within-condition outcome variance.
+If any of those assumptions are violated, the true power of the test of the hypothesis that the LATE equals zero can diverge dramatically from the power implied by this scaled ATE power analysis.
 SM Appendix B (Table \ref{tab:sims4}) demonstrates this result, illustrating how the scaled ATE power analysis, similar to an ITT power analysis, can provide extremely unreliable guidance on power for the LATE.